 This page provides information about known accessibility barriers and workarounds.
 Questions can be sent to the Knox Center staff at Sites.Knox@umich.edu.
-General information about Information Technology (IT) Accessibility at the University of Michigan is on the CIO's IT Accessibility page.
+General information about Information Technology (IT) Accessibility at the University of Michigan is on the U-M IT Accessibility Efforts page.

 Google continues to have multiple accessibility issues, and the Fall 2012 Provost letter on accessibility provides guidance.
 If a student contacts you to request use of an alternative to Google or any other technology as an accommodation, please ask them to contact the Office of Services for Students with Disabilities (SSD).
 SSD can then verify the disability and provide appropriate support.